-If you are totally clueless about cars, it would be good to consult a friend or an expert about types of vehicles that would fit your requirements such as your usage (long distance driving, city driving, space for cargo, load, etc.), your passengers (the size of your family), and your budget.
+If you are totally clueless about cars, it would be good to consult a friend or an expert about types of vehicles that would fit your requirements.
+These include your usage (long distance driving, city driving, space for cargo, load, efficiency, etc.), your passengers (the size of your family), and your budget.
 Interview someone who has more or less the same circumstances as you and has experience in driving.
-Ask what she or he recommends.
+Ask what they recommend.
 You can also read this article from Consumer Reports entitled How to find the right vehicle for you to know what questions to ask when deciding what type or model of car to buy.

 Once you have an idea, you can go online to compare prices, features, service, warranties and consumer ratings on the model/year of the car you are looking for.

 Dealers need to be licensed in Manitoba.
 They must observe standards and follow consumer protection laws.
 They are mandated to disclose all the necessary information about the car you are buying.
 Take time to check out several dealers and compare their offerings and deals.
 Always be aware of high-pressure selling tactics.
 Some dealers may sweet-talk you into a deal you may not understand or you cannot afford.
 This is why it is important to do your research and prepare before you approach car sellers.
 Stay firm, stick to your budget and take your time.

 If you prefer to buy privately, take these steps to protect yourself: